top of page

 • A table should be able to stand alone and be complete.
 Abbreviations and other necessary information such as the definitions of abbreviations should be included in notes at the bottom of the table.

 Your results section provides you with the opportunity to practice what you have learned as an emerging scholar.
 It is during the process of data analysis that you get to apply to new ways of understanding and assessing data.
-Taking time to learn these processes and instruments beforehand would go a long way in making this part of your master’s thesis easier to deal with.
+Taking time to learn these processes and instruments beforehand would go a long way in making this part of your master’s thesis or PhD dissertation easier to deal with.

 Write your discussion